What traits do you as a Breeder, breed for?

 Do you vaccinate your dogs?

 I do not vaccinate my dogs yearly.
-I give the correct puppy vaccinations (3 boosters) and then again at a year of age, after that I do titer tests every 3 years and only vaccinate as needed.
+I give the correct puppy vaccinations according to Nomographs and Titer tests after that I do a titer tests a year later and then every 3 years therafter and only vaccinate as needed.
 In the recent years it has been proven time and time again that more harm has been caused by frequent vaccinations than good, and the dogs actually have lower immune systems when they are over vaccinated and have more chance of cancer in the site of vaccination.
 Please ask your vet about doing yearly "titers" to test if immunity is present vs. just pumping them with vaccinations "just in case".
-I do not vaccinate for kennel cough which is a canine cold and there are 400+ strains of it.
-Chances are the vaccination will not even protect them.
-I have yet to have kennel cough become lethal where the dog could not fight it off in a day or two and I often show at shows with entries of 2500 dogs per show in one building.
 A dog that is fed well and gets exercise will be able to easily fight off little things like kennel cough.
 We do feed omega 3's and high doses of probiotics to ensure immune systems stay strong.
 I do keep my dogs rabies vaccinations current since we frequently cross the border into the USA.

 How do you socialize your puppies?